 IT products for a greener planet

 Corporate social responsibility is a growing concern amongst forward thinking companies in the 21st century.
-At Lanner we have adopted a number of measures to do our part, and we are constantly revising our strategy to ensure that we maintain a committment to ethical and environmentally-sound manufacturing.
+At Lanner we have adopted a number of measures to do our part, and we are constantly revising our strategy to ensure that we maintain a commitment to ethical and environmentally-sound manufacturing.

 Corporate social responsibility is a growing concern amongst forward thinking companies in the 21st century.
 At Lanner we have adopted a number of measures to do our part, amongst these measures are: Quality Management, Environmental Management, Occupational Health, IECQ Hazardous Substance Process Management and Safety Management Systems.
 These measures are in place to assure Lanner follows the ISO 14001 EMS Environmental Management System, IECQ QC 080000 IEC Quality Assessment System and ISO-45001 Occupational Health and Safety Management System.
 In addition to adopting these management systems, Lanner also follows our own Environment and Safety Policy, as follows: